 - Ask local people for insider knowledge.
 If anybody’s going to know the country, it’s going to be the people who live in it.

-If you’ve lived the backpacker lifestyle before, get stuck into Lebanon as a solo traveler!
+If you’ve lived the backpacker lifestyle before, get stuck into Lebanon as a solo traveller!
 It may seem like a bit of an odd choice taking into account all the instability in the area, but don’t let that put you off.

 Is Lebanon safe for solo female travellers?